 You may have noted a few potential difficulties in the short list of the terms presented.
 That is where the struggle lies when attempting to represent residents without being US-Centric or Ethno-centric.
 Acceptable terminology changes through time, is understood differently in separate regions and countries, by different cultures and ethnicities.
 Individuals infuse meaning in words based on their life experiences, making classifications difficult.

-Maps may focus on a specific demographic for any number of reasons including it can be difficult to adequately portray diversity on the map with charts or graphs.
+Maps may focus on a specific demographic for any number of reasons.
+It can be difficult to adequately portray diversity on the map with charts or graphs.
 Please refer to the two examples below.

 Makello is committed to the difficult task of finding words and methods to accurately represent data while conveying inclusion of the appropriate demographic.
 We make great effort to research and vet language.
 Language and identities change.
 Unfortunately, there is no all encompassing, perfect language for describing people.
 What one person thinks is a great label and strongly identifies with, the next person may reject or find offensive.
 We accept open and honest feedback and hope you enjoy the information we present.